Moonbeam City: Reception

 On December 1, 2015, Moonbeam City was nominated for an Annie Award for Best General Audience Animated TV/Broadcast Production, but lost to The Simpsons.

 The first season holds a 29% on Rotten Tomatoes based on 14 reviews.
 Its consensus states: "Moonbeam City wildly overestimates the effectiveness of its attempts at over-the-top humor, leaving viewers with little more than a derivative disappointment".
 On Metacritic, the series holds a 52% indicating mixed or average reviews.

-Mike Hale of The New York Times stated that "the look of Moonbeam City may catch your eye, but after a while, you may be tempted to say, I will bury you so deep the world's smartest worms couldn't find you".
+Mike Hale of The New York Times stated that "The look of 'Moonbeam City' may catch your eye, but after a while, you may be tempted to say, along with Ms. Banks, 'I will bury you so deep the world’s smartest worms couldn’t find you.
 He also stated that the pop-culture references and satire were forced and the dialogue "tries so hard you can see it sweat".
 Daniel Fienberg of The Hollywood Reporter claimed that the show would be able to stand "in a world without Archer" and called it thin and with limited potential.
 Bob Sassone of The A.V.
 Club gave it a C+, calling it "more clever than funny with Archer vibes".
 Brian Lowry of Variety claims that the show settles more for being puerile than clever, making it "less than dazzling".
 Katy Waldman of Slates review was scathing, stating that the series "is so willfully dumb that it might make you wonder if it is meta-dumb".